 (B) Errors and irregularities in the taking of the deposition, the form of the questions or answers, the oath or affirmation, the conduct of the parties, and errors of any kind that might be avoided, removed, or corrected if promptly presented are waived at the oral examination unless a seasonable objection is raised at the time the deposition is taken.

-(D) Concerning the completion and return of the deposition, (4) Unless a motion to suppress the deposition or a portion of it is made with reasonable promptness after such defect is, or with due diligence might have been, ascertained, it is waived that errors and irregularities in the manner in which the testimony is transcribed or the deposition is prepared, signed, certified, sealed, endorsed, transmitted, filed, or otherwise dealt with by the officer under Rules 30 and 31.
+(D) Concerning the completion and return of the deposition, (4) Unless a motion to suppress the testimony or a portion of it is made with reasonable promptness after such defect is, or with due diligence might have been, ascertained, it is waived that errors and irregularities in the manner in which the testimony is transcribed or the deposition is prepared, signed, certified, sealed, endorsed, transmitted, filed, or otherwise dealt with by the officer under Rules 30 and 31.